Anthony Nanula: Buffalo City Comptroller

 In 1999, Nanula ran for the open position of Buffalo City Comptroller, when the incumbent, Joel Giambra, stepped down to run for Erie County Executive.
 During his campaign, Nanula was criticized by opponents for wanting the position in order to better his credentials to run for state comptroller.
 Nanula was elected defeating Common Council Minority Leader Kevin Helfer.

 In 2001 and 2002, after State Comptroller Carl McCall launched a campaign for governor, Nanula announced his candidacy for the Democratic nomination for State Comptroller.
 Nanula campaigned around the state and then dropped out of the race before the primary and endorsed former New York City Comptroller Alan Hevesi.

 After Hevesi was elected State Comptroller, he appointed Nanula as a Deputy State Comptroller.
 Nanula resigned his city post to accept the state post.
 As a Deputy State Comptroller, Nanula was responsible for advising local governments on financial issues and for upstate economic development policy.

 Business career

 Nanula began his career working for his father's grocery store, Tops Friendly Markets.
-From 1988-1994, Nanula served as the President of Nanco Enterprises, Inc. a New York based commercial and industrial park operator and developer.
+From 1988 to 1994, Nanula served as the President of Nanco Enterprises, Inc. a New York based commercial and industrial park operator and developer.
 In 1992, he and his three brothers co-founded Essex Homes of WNY, Inc., a well-respected regional homebuilder.
 Essex has built over 1,300 mid-market and upscale homes throughout New York.
 He was responsible in co-founding North America Center, a 425-acre industrial and commercial park in Western New York.
 It exists today as one of the largest public/private real estate partnerships in New York State history.